Are microwavable meals actually bad for you?

 Conclusion

-Microwave is safe for reheating meals, but the case is not the same for microwave meals.
-Added sodium, preservatives, packaging, extra calories, excess sugars, chemicals, etc., are the primary reasons why microwave meals are bad for you?
+Microwaves are safe for reheating meals, but the case is not the same for microwave meals.
+Added sodium, preservatives, packaging, extra calories, excess sugars, and chemicals are the primary reasons why microwave meals are bad for you?

-If you are interested in ordering from high-quality meal prep and pre made meal companies, then look no further than Marvin'sDen.
-Marvin’s Den is a mobile app in which you can order from a selection of the best meal prep and pre made meals companies.
-All-in-one app so that you can order from a different meal prepper as often as you want.
+If you are interested in ordering from high-quality meal prep delivery and pre-made meal companies, then look no further than themealprepmarket.co.uk™.
+You can order from a selection of the best meal prep and pre-made meal companies as often as you want.

 References: